PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 Scientific and Economic Backing

-PoT-O is not merely an engineering proposal; it is grounded in peer-reviewed research on energy-efficient consensus, algorithmic information theory, and macroeconomic scarcity models.
-The following analysis quantifies reliability, performance, costs, Bitcoin-style token-cap economics, and its contribution to the AI singularity timeline.
+PoT-O is intended to be compatible with existing work on energy-efficient consensus, algorithmic information theory, and macroeconomic scarcity models.
+The following analysis summarizes reliability, performance, costs, and Bitcoin-style token-cap economics using data points and results drawn from the cited literature, where available.

 Reliability of Verification